 Dana H., the harrowing docudrama currently unspooling at the Vineyard Theatre, is a one-woman show performed by two women.
 As adapted by playwright Lucas Hnath, an audiotape featuring the writer’s mother is lip-synced by a riveting Deirdre O’Connell and together the intertwined ladies relate a tale that is as full of duality as the staging itself.
 It is both a monster story and a survivor’s...
 Read more

-Vineyard Theatre presents the New York premiere of Lucas Hnath's Dana H., starring Deirde O'Connell, as part of its 2019-2020 Off-Broadway season.
+The New York premiere of Lucas Hnath's Dana H., starring Deirde O'Connell was originally part of the 2019-2020 Off-Broadway season.
 Dana H. performances were suspended in 2020 due to the pandemic.

 (Photos by Carol Rosegg)